 The mediator will also play a role in drafting a final agreement that will be customized to your needs and easy to understand because it will be written in plain English by a trained and skilled professional.

-Mediation is private, confidential and voluntary, and spouses retain control of the process throughout.
+Divorce mediation is private, confidential and voluntary, and spouses retain control of the process throughout.
 This gives spouses much more control instead of having their case ruled upon by a judge or an arbitrator.

 More control means that both sides are more likely to be happy with the outcome.
 In addition, this form of divorce is always less expensive and quicker than litigation.
 Generally, costs will range between $5,000 to $10,000 or more, depending on the amount of work that needs to be done.
 In many cases, the fee is split between the two parties.